PERSEUS Microtelecom SDR receiver

 The development of digital technology and the emergence of high-speed analogue-digital converters made digital reception technology available in practice, and the parameters of SDR receivers began to exceed the parameters of classical receivers with multiple frequency conversion.
 An example of such an interesting solution is the PERSEUS receiver from Microtelecom operating in the 10 kHz … 30 MHz range.
+PERSEUS is a receiver with high technical parameters and is in a high position in the Receiver Test Data of Sherwood Engineering.

 PERSEUS is distinguished by well done of input circuits equipped with switchable attenuators of the input signal (0 … -30 dB), auxiliary preamplifier (+10 dB) and band pre-selectors (with a width of about an octave band), which is important for the protection of the A/C converter against strong signals from the antenna and allows you to work in different conditions.